 So, how does Will’s retirement trust arrangement address his concerns?

 For his oldest son, the trust may protect his inheritance from an ex-spouse.
 For his younger son, it can protect his inheritance from creditors or bankruptcy.
 And for his young daughter, the trust will hold on to her inheritance until she is an adult.
 If any of his children are ever in need of government assistance, they are protected from income limits for government benefits.
 For all three, Will can dictate the amount and timing of distributions.
 By spreading their distributions over time, his children will not suffer a significant tax burden.
-Will can also add a disability provision to ensure his accounts are maintained in the event of an illness or long-term incapacitation.
+Will can also add a disability provision so his accounts are maintained in the event of an illness or long-term incapacitation.
 Problem solved.

 The retirement trust has several advantages over its alternatives—one is to simply name beneficiaries on your IRA, and another being an inherited IRA.